 In the event of sudden closure, a swimming pontoon is provided for, located at the western end of the pit.
-The shape of the pontoon approximates that shown in the pit closure concept plan (Figure 2) and includes a submerged swimming area.
+The shape of the pontoon approximates that shown in the pit closure concept plan (Error!
+Reference source not found.) and includes a submerged swimming area.